- Read our review guidelines

 Kayak Trailers Buyer’s Guide

-Probably the most important question will be to ask yourself how many boats you plan on putting on the trailer, and whether or not you want extra storage space for other items or gear?
+Probably the most important question will be to ask yourself how many kayaks you plan on putting on the trailer, and whether or not you want extra storage space for other items or gear?

-It’s also a good idea to measure your available storage space to make sure the trailer you’re planning on purchasing doesn’t exceed those dimensions.
+It’s also a good idea to properly measure your available storage space to make sure the trailer you’re planning on purchasing doesn’t exceed those dimensions.